tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 Now we should have a machine learning model which classifies text as clickbait or not clickbait, and a REST API that we can use to make predictions.

 Try it now at [cloud.tembo.io](https://cloud.tembo.io).

+Sources:

+[1] Chakraborty, A., Paranjape, B., Kakarla, S., & Ganguly, N. (2016).
+Stop Clickbait: Detecting and preventing clickbaits in online news media.
+In *Advances in Social Networks Analysis and Mining (ASONAM), 2016 IEEE/ACM International Conference on* (pp. 9-16).
+IEEE.